A symmetric $p$-adic symbol for triples of modular forms: Background

-for modular forms $f$ and $g$, which can be proven by looking at $q$-expansions.
-In particular, Equation (\ref{dec191201a}) says that $U_p$ is multiplicative when one of its inputs is in the image of the \emph{Frobenius} map $V$.
+We call $f^{[p]}$ the $p$-depletion of $f$.
+We have the formula $U_p(V(f) \cdot g) = f \cdot U_p(g)$, for modular forms $f$ and $g$, which can be proven by looking at $q$-expansions.
+In particular, this says that $U_p$ is multiplicative when one of its inputs is in the image of the \emph{Frobenius} map $V$.